13 Space Saving Tips for Caravans

-On the one hand, you definitely want to travel light when you’re camping or caravanning, but nevertheless, there are definitely essentials you simply need to bring with you in order to have a comfortable and enjoyable time.
+On the one hand, you definitely want to travel light when you’re camping or caravanning.
+But there are still definitely essentials you need to bring with you to have a comfortable and enjoyable time.

-Luckily, we’re here to bring you 13 tips that can save you a whole lot of space and ensure that everything you do bring with you is kept tidy and out of your way!
-Read on to find out what we recommend.
+Luckily, we’re here to bring you 13 tips that can save you a whole lot of space.
+And still ensure that everything you do bring with you is kept tidy and out of your way!
+Read on to find out what we recommend for caravan storage ideas!

 Hang things such as cups, cooking utensils and cleaning equipment (as well as anything else you can think of!) on hooks to keep them in place whilst travelling and to maximise space on the side of shelves, or anywhere it seems practical to add a few in.

 You can even use hooks in different ways, such as using two hooks fixed to the wall to hold kitchen roll or tin foil.

 Hanging shoe rack

 A hanging shoe rack makes great over-the-door storage or you could fix one to the wall and you can use it to store anything from toiletries to packets of food!

 Opting for clear or netted shoe racks will help you to see what’s in each pocket so you can grab things quickly and easily.

 Make sure you purchase household items, such as bowls and measuring spoons, that nestle inside one another which will save you lots of vertical space.

 Similarly, collapsible storage boxes are very useful as they can be stored away flat when you don’t need them.